2022 Idaho student murders: Murders

 All five roommates and Chapin were in the house by 2:00 a.m. on November 13, 2022.
 Chapin and Kernodle had returned from an on-campus party at the nearby Sigma Chi fraternity, arriving home at 1:45 a.m.
 Mogen and Goncalves had gone to a downtown sports bar called Corner Club and then a food truck called Grub Truck, arriving home at 1:56 a.m.
-Between 2:26 to 2:52 a.m., the phones of Goncalves and Mogen made several unanswered calls to the former long-time boyfriend of Goncalves, a fellow student.
+Between 2:26 to 2:52 a.m., the phones of Goncalves and Mogen made several unanswered calls to Goncalves' former long-time boyfriend, a fellow student.

 Detectives believe all four murders occurred between 4:00 and 4:25 a.m.
 Kernodle appears to have been awake when the killer entered the house, as she had just received a DoorDash food order at around 4:00 a.m, and was using the TikTok app on her phone at 4:12 a.m.
-Surviving roommate Dylan Mortensen, who was asleep in her bedroom on the second floor, told investigators that she was awakened by a noise on the third floor that she initially thought was Goncalves and her pet dog.
-She stated she later heard someone saying something to the effect of "there's someone here."
+Surviving roommate Dylan Mortensen, who was asleep in her bedroom on the second floor, told investigators she was awakened by a noise on the third floor that she initially thought was Goncalves and her pet dog.
+She stated she later heard someone saying something to the effect of "There's someone here."
 Mortensen believed this was Goncalves, although investigators believe it may have been Kernodle.

 Mortensen looked out her door but did not see anything.
 She stated she then heard what sounded like crying from Kernodle's room.
 She opened her door again and heard an unfamiliar male voice say, "It's okay; I'm going to help you."
 Security cameras near the house picked up the sound of whimpering, a loud thud, and a dog barking numerous times starting around 4:17 a.m.
-Mortensen opened her door a third time and saw a figure clad in black clothing and a mask that covered his mouth and nose walking towards her.
+Mortensen opened her door a third time and saw a figure clad in black clothing and a mask that covered his mouth and nose walking toward her.
 The man, whom Mortensen stated she did not recognize, walked past her and exited through a sliding glass door in the kitchen.
 Mortensen stated she stood in a "frozen shock phase" and then locked herself in her room.
-She later told authorities she did not immediately call 911 after seeing a masked stranger in the house because she "was intoxicated and didn't want to believe what was going on."
+She later told authorities she did not immediately call 911 after seeing a masked stranger in the house because she "was intoxicated and didn't want to believe what was going on".